interledger/interledger.github.io/_content/setup-wallets.md

 <!-- Will have to find all references to files that are being pulled, such as in https://xpring.io/ilp-testnet, and replace them with the new files. -->

-When you create an [Interledger](overview.html) account on Testnet, you create an address to send and receive test XRP.
-Testnet is a network set up specifically to allow users to practice sending and receiving test XRP.
+When you create an [Interledger](overview.html) account on the Interledger Testnet, you create an address to send and receive test currency values.
+Testnet is a network set up specifically to allow users to practice sending and receiving test currency values.
+This tutorial demonstrates sending and receiving test XRP

 You can create an Interledger account to send and receive test XRP in two ways: